 Stucco is predominately used as exterior finish and applied in layers over solid masonry, brick, or stone surface.
 The final coat can contain colour and is finished with an artistic texture creating an aesthetic beauty.
 These artistic texture finishes are considered a signature design of the applicator, and the applicator is literally signing their piece of art.

 Get Stoned – Roughcast and Pebbledash

 There are other ways to create interest and depth to a stucco finish… introducing Roughcast, (Wet Dash), and Pebbledash, (Dry Dash).

-Roughcast and Pebbledash are a coarse decorative finish on outside walls that consist of lime and sometimes cement mixed with sand, small gravel, pebbles and even shells.
+Roughcast and Pebbledash are coarse decorative finishes on outside walls that consist of lime and sometimes cement mixed with sand, small gravel, pebbles, and even shells.

-To create a Roughcast finish, the materials, gravel, pebbles, lime are mixed into a slurry and are then thrown at the working surface with a trowel or scoop.
+To create a Roughcast finish, the materials, gravel, pebbles, lime is mixed into a slurry and are then thrown at the working surface with a trowel or scoop.
 The texture can then be modified by wet or dry brushing as the surface firms up.
-Pebbledash on the other hand, smooth coats of (render are applied) and the pebbles are thrown at the wet final coat and pressed into the surface.
-The result is wall covered with pronounced small, smooth pebbles.
+Pebbledash on the other hand, smooth coats of (render are applied), and the pebbles are thrown at the wet final coat and pressed into the surface.
+The result is a wall covered with pronounced small, smooth pebbles.

-Both processes the applicator requires to maintain an even spread, without missing any background.
-As the Stucco is physically thrown at a wall, you can imagine the process can be messy and requires heavy taping up and protecting of other surfaces not part of the application.
+In both processes, the applicator requires to maintain an even spread, without missing any background.
+As the Stucco is physically thrown at a wall, you can imagine the process can be messy and requires heavy taping up and protecting other surfaces, that are not part of the application.

 Bit of History